ryanw-mobile/GMap2ICal/README.md

    output paths.
 8. If you have created a duplicated configuration file, update the file path in `Main.kt`
 9. Run the project on IntelliJ IDEA

-## Todo list

-- Migrate Retrofit to Ktor
-- More decent dependency injection (Dagger not the best option, so will be Koin)
-- The presentation for driving starting and ending locations is to be improved.
-This is because the location data ( coordinates and place Ids) returned by Google Maps are not always accurate (even not exists).
-- Database to permanently cache Google Maps Location API results